 I moved to Louisville, KY, in August 2012, learned about US culture, and studied English as a second language, passing Level 6.
 I have been living in Miami for the last three years.
 For the previous two years, I have worked one day each week as a volunteer in a dental clinic to familiarize myself with the professional environment in the US and to ensure that I am aware of current advances in techniques, tools, and materials, supplemented by the reading of texts and specialist periodicals.

-I believe that I have provided evidence of exceptional academic ability, a passion for dentistry, excellent dental education, and significant and broad practical experience.
+I have provided evidence of exceptional academic ability, a passion for dentistry, excellent dental education, and significant and broad practical experience.
 I am confident that I have the potential to excel within the program and ‘add value to it by sharing the many fruits of my knowledge and training.

 Thank you for considering my application.